 Private banks and big tech companies want a free pass to reap the benefits of digital money.
 Without cash, people will be forced into using the private payment platforms that they control instead.
 That means they can collect all our personal payments information, charge whatever they think we can afford for their services, and make as much money as possible.

 To stop all that from happening, The Bank of England has to step up.
 They need to protect physical cash and launch a CBDC.
-A public service that provides digital cash accounts to everyone who needs them would be transformational – and a huge step towards ending the unjust dominance of high street banks over our economy once and for all.
+A public company that provides payment services to everyone who needs them would be transformational – and a huge step towards ending the unjust dominance of high street banks over our economy once and for all.
 And this is exactly what we told the Bank in the formal response we submitted in June.

 Without people-powered organisations like Positive Money coming forward and speaking up, the Bank of England will only be hearing from big banks and vested interests when they make these huge decisions.